-The Seven Wonders of the world – If there one thing you should have in your travel bucket list is to visit the seven wonders of the world.
-The seven wonders of the world strategically picked from a collection of different entries.
-First of all, the new seven wonders of the world as it is now known as is one of the most popular tourist attractions around the world.
+The Seven Wonders of the World – If there is one thing you should have on your travel bucket list is to visit the seven wonders of the world.
+The seven wonders of the world were strategically chosen from a collection of different entries.
+First of all, the new seven wonders of the world as it is now known is one of the most popular tourist attractions around the world.
 These are tourist destinations you should visit in your lifetime.
 Need a reason to travel?
 See pictures and locations of the Seven Wonders

 The History of the Seven Wonders of the World

-Firstly, The journey for the seven wonders of the world is not a new phenomenon it started since It was first compiled in the 2nd Century BCE, unfortunately, all of the old seven wonders of the world except one is currently in existence which is the Great Pyramid at Gaza, Egypt.
-Since the world is evolving and new innovations are coming up every day, I guess its time for a change.
+Firstly, The journey of the seven wonders of the world is not a new phenomenon it started since It was first compiled in the 2nd Century BCE, unfortunately, all of the old seven wonders of the world except one are currently in existence which is the Great Pyramid at Gaza, Egypt.
+Since the world is evolving and new innovations are coming up every day, I guess it’s time for a change.
 In the year 2000, a Swiss non-profit Foundation launched a campaign to determine the New Seven Wonders of the world since the original seven do not exist anymore.

 The Ancient Seven Wonders of The World

-Before the new seven wonders of the world was the old seven wonders of the world was in existence for a long time until most of these sites became non existent.
+Before the new seven wonders of the world, the old seven wonders of the world were in existence for a long time until most of these sites became non-existent.
 Therefore, here is the list of the old Seven wonders of the world

 The Seven Wonders of the Ancient World were: